A formula for the Euler class of foliations: Introduction

-As discussed above, the Euler classes of taut foliations are closely related to the Thurston norm.
-Ongoing work by the author uses the maw dual graph to compute the Thurston norm for certain families of arborescent links and to produce new counterexamples to the Euler class–one Conjecture for manifolds with toroidal boundary.
-In fact, one can completely classify which classes of dual Thurston norm one arise as Euler classes of taut foliations in the exterior of positive $2$-bridge links.
+As discussed above, Euler classes of taut foliations are closely related to the Thurston norm.
+In \cite{cigna2026suturedmanifoldhierarchiesthurston}, we incorporate the maw dual graph construction into an approach for computing the Thurston norm of $3$-manifolds.
+Forthcoming work of the author produces new counterexamples to the Euler class–one Conjecture for manifolds with toroidal boundary.
+For example, one can completely classify which classes of dual Thurston norm one arise as relative Euler classes of taut foliations in the exterior of positive $2$-bridge links.
+In this case as well, the maw dual graph proves a handy tool.

-The Euler class is also a useful tool for studying the left-orderability of the fundamental group of a rational homology sphere.
+The Euler class is also useful for studying the left-orderability of the fundamental group of a rational homology sphere.
 Indeed, if such a manifold admits a taut foliation with vanishing Euler class, its fundamental group is left-orderable \cite[Theorem 8.1]{left-order}.
 Although the converse is not true in general \cite{boyer20253manifoldsadmittingcoorientabletaut}, it would be of interest to understand when the maw dual graph represents the zero class in homology.